 - Stright pass the fluid without No inlet

-Three patterns are available in Ball Valves.
+Three patterns are available.
 Venturi port type, full port type, and reduced port type.
 The full-port ball valve has an inside diameter equal to the inside diameter of the pipe.
 This design allows pigging.
 In the venturi and reduced-port types, the port is generally one pipe size smaller than the line size.

-Ball of the ball valve can be a free float or fixed in the valve body.
-A free floating ball valve is known as floating type whereas fixed type valve is known as trunnion mounted ball valve.
+The ball type disc can be a free float or fixed in the valve body.
+A free-floating valve is known as a floating type whereas a fixed type valve is known as a trunnion mounted valve.

 Floating Ball Valve

-In floating ball valve, the ball is held in the position by the compression of the two elastomeric seats against the ball.
+In a floating ball valve, the ball is held in the position by the compression of the two elastomeric seats against the ball.
 The ball is free to float inside the valve body.
-See the highlighted portion in the image and remember as you will see the difference when I will explain you about trunnion mounted ball valve.
+See the highlighted portion in the image and remember as you will see the difference when I will explain to you about the trunnion mounted valve.

 Image – TROUVAY & CAUVIN

 The stem is connected to a slot at the top of the ball which allows the ball to rotate a quarter turn (90 degrees).
 The shaft allows for a certain amount of lateral movement of the ball that is generated from the upstream pressure acting on the ball.
 This small lateral movement, in fact, produces a load on the ball that presses it against the downstream seat which improves leak tightness of valve.
-This type of ball valve design is, therefore, capable of bi-directional shut-off.
-Floating ball valve is very difficult to operate when upstream pressure is high.
-You can see the image of floating ball valve.
+This type of valve design is capable of bi-directional shut-off.
+The floating valve is very difficult to operate when upstream pressure is high.
+You can see the image of a floating type valve.